circuito-suman/PuzzleGame/README.md

 ## 🙏 Acknowledgements

 Thank you for checking out this project!
 If you have any questions or suggestions, feel free to open an issue or reach out to me on social media.
-Happy solving puzzle! 💻✨
+Happy puzzle solving! 💻✨

 ## About Me